dorythecat/TransforMate/docs/commands/transformation/export_tf.md

 character, and pairs denoted with the `|` character.
 For all except the `censor` parameter, these are string-integer pairs, with the integer being a number from 0 to 100.
 In he case of he `censor` parameter, it's all string-string pairs.

+Each of these parameters is preceded by another parameter, valued either one or zero, indicating the "active" status of these modifiers.
+If the value is 0, the modifier will be ignored.

 - `prefix`: Strings that go before the text the user has sent, with a certain chance.